noahhefner/Space-Fight-2/README.md

 ### How to Play
 Dependencies: PyGame

+Installl dependencies.
 Download/clone the repository.
-Make sure your working directory is set to the folder in which the repository is located.
+Make sure your working directory is set to Space-Fight-2.
 Run driver.py.

 ### Future Plans (no particular order)
 * Menu System